BrandonXu6106/obsidianpublish/content/thoughts/introductions.md

 I always dislike introductions because it feels like applying [labels](quantization.md) to things too early.
 People have expectations (oh so you're an artist? show me your work).
 Both self-imposed and not!

-And can open the door to unhealthy [[idolization]].
+And can open the door to unhealthy [[idolization.md]].
 As a side note, this is the same reason why calling yourself a writer vs someone who writes are two very different vibes (i _dabble_)

 And of course, it's first of many experiences, why do we feel the need to get it right at the start?
 When people are prompted, *“describe yourself”*, shouldn’t we be a little alarmed when they routinely describe something else?
-People who [introduce](introductions.md) themselves by talking about their job make me feel really weird.
+People who [introduce](../../..//content/thoughts/introductions.md) themselves by talking about their job make me feel really weird.
 You're just describing the means you take the keep yourself alive -- what are the ends?
 What makes you _feel_ alive?

 ## Intersectional Identities